 According to the Georgia Department of Transportation (GDOT), through November 29 there have been 1,068 traffic fatalities in the state in 2012.
 Of those, 144 occurred on interstates, 496 on local roads and 428 on other state roads.

-If your loved one was killed due to another’s negligence, consult a wrongful death claim attorney in Atlanta at the Law Offices of Shane Smith as soon as possible.
+If your loved one was killed due to another’s negligence, consult a wrongful death claim attorney in Atlanta at the Shane Smith Law as soon as possible.
 The statute of limitations for this type of case is two years from the date of your loved one’s death.
 Consulting an attorney immediately can help you get started on building your case.
 He or she can explain your legal rights and the impact thatGeorgia negligence laws may have on your case.